hassj/My_CISSP/Security_And_Mangement_CheatSheet.md

-# SECURITY AND RISK MANAGEMENT
+# SECURITY AND RISK MANAGEMENT CHEAT SHEET
 ## CIA triad

 1. What is CIA TRIAD?